paveltimofeev/screens.io/tasklist.md

 -- [Feature+] Frontend: Implement UI for simple Login/Pass Auth Pre-Step.
 Define IScenario interface -- Add selftests for every tab at edit page of particular scenario -- Proxy: Refactor utils and storage-adapter at proxy.
+-- Frontend & Proxy: [Bug] Do not navigate user to Overview page after successful SugnUp

 - Integrate bootstrap or duetds.com for grid system, tables, dropdowns and toggles.